-- ✓ Number of Students & Staff using cycles -360 - ✓ Number of persons using cars -12 - ✓ Number of persons uses two wheelers -112 - ✓ Number of students uses Buses 85 - ✓ Number of persons using other transportations -2725 - ✓ Number of visitors per day -160 - ✓ Number of Students staying in the hostel -632 - $\checkmark$ Number of Faculty and staff staying in the quarters 88 - ✓ Average distance travelled by stake holders 6x2 kms/day - $\checkmark$ Expenditure for transportation per person per day Rs.40/- - University has not yet taken any initiative for carbon accounting. - Too much adequate common transportation facilities should be provided by the University - Encourage students to use cycles.
+- ➤ Number of Students & Staff using cycles 442 - ➤ Number of persons using cars 16 - ➤ Number of persons uses two wheelers 132 - Number of students uses Buses 85 - ➤ Number of persons using other transportations 2853 - ➤ Number of visitors per day 186 - $\triangleright$ Number of Students staying in the hostel 632 - Number of Faculty and staff staying in the quarters

+- -86 - ➤ Average distance travelled by stake holders 6X2 kms /day - $\triangleright$ Expenditure for transportation per person per day Rs.50/-

+University has not yet taken any initiative for carbon accounting.

-- ➢ Fossil fuel is burned every day for the functioning of the University.
-This is too high carbon emission. - > Minimum % of the energy is used from Non-conventional power. - ▶ Uses of 130 gas cylinders per month is very high.
+- > Too much adequate common transportation facilities should be provided by the University - > Encourage students to use cycles. - > Fossil fuel is burned every day for the functioning of the University.
+This is too high carbon emission. - > Minimum % of the energy is used from Non-conventional power. - ➤ Uses of 150 gases cylinders per month are very high.

 Implemented Air Quality management

 Sl No Indicator Weightage

 1 Carbon & Smoke free Н

-2 Exhaust fans &Ventilation М
+2 Exhaust fans &Ventilation M

 3 Emission of GHGs М

 4 Indoor Plants L